Theoretical physicists calculate the origin of a high-energy particle track captured by the IceCube Neutrino Observatory

 Matthew Kistler of Stanford and Ranjan Laha of Mainz University have analyzed the various events, their objective being to attempt to explain a particular enigma: In June 2014, the IceCube sensors detected a particle with extraordinarily high energy.
 Calculations showed that the particle deposited 2.6 petaelectron-volts (PeV), in other words, 2.6 quadrillion electron-volts.
 By way of comparison, collisions between protons in the Large Hadron Collider (LHC) at CERN, the world’s largest particle accelerator, occur at an energy of just 13 trillion electron-volts.

 “The track registered in June 2014 throws up all sorts of questions,” said Laha, pointing out that this is the maximum high-energy event recorded to date.
-“The foremost questions is what sort of neutrino would leave behind a track like this.”
+“The foremost question is what sort of neutrino would leave behind a track like this.”
 There are three types of neutrino: electrons, muons, and tau neutrinos.

 Looking for an answer, the two physicists first based their investigations on the standard assumption that the track had been produced by a muon.
-Following collision with an atom nucleus, a muon neutrino would have been transformed into a muon and thus would have been captured by the optical sensors of the IceCube detector.
+Following a collision with an atom nucleus, a muon neutrino would have been transformed into a muon and thus would have been captured by the optical sensors of the IceCube detector.
 “However, we have demonstrated that this hypothesis is constrained,” explained Laha.
 Instead, the two researchers propose a completely new and unconventional interpretation of the event: the track could be that of a high-energy tau lepton.
 To be registered by the detector with an energy of 2.6 PeV, the supposed tau neutrino would have to have had an initial energy of at least 50 PeV.
-“A tau particle that can pass through a detector with a length of one kilometer without decaying and furthermore releasing energy of 2.6 PeV must originate from a neutrino with significantly greater energy,” added Laha.
+“A tau particle that can pass through a detector with a length of one kilometer (0.6 miles) without decaying and furthermore releasing energy of 2.6 PeV must originate from a neutrino with significantly greater energy,” added Laha.
 “Assuming this is the case, this opens up completely unexpected possibilities, namely that astrophysics should start looking for neutrinos with energy of up to 100 PeV.”

 The two researchers also came to the conclusion that the 2.6 PeV event was probably caused by a component of the neutrino spectrum previously unknown to astrophysicists.
 A certain continuity is usually to be expected when it comes to the events recorded by IceCube.
 However, the gap between the stated event with the highest energy captured to date and the other registered data is unusually large.